Servebolt/servebolt-optimizer/Readme.txt

 = 3.0.2 =
 * Fixed bug in compatibility code for older versions of WP Rocket
 * Fixed bug that caused post cache not to be purged when scheduling posts
+* Updated composer and NPM packages (affecting development environment only)

 = 3.0.1 =
 * Corrected typo in string “Accelerated domains” to use uppercase in first character of each word.